 In 2019 Kiran was elected to be the President of the Institute for Small Business and Entrepreneurship (ISBE).
 ISBE is the leading national body for SME research and policy learning.

 Chris is a chartered accountant who was Chief Financial Officer at the University of Nottingham from 2007 to 2013, where he was responsible for finance, procurement, IT and research administration.
 His career has largely been spent in the retail and food manufacturing sectors.
 After working for KPMG for 10 years at their Newcastle and London offices, he went on to work in senior financial positions in a number of retailers, including Asda and Woolworths before joining the Co-operative movement where he worked for eight years.
 During this time he was responsible for the management of a number of large businesses in the funerals, pharmacy, retail, distribution and manufacturing sectors.
 Chris is married with 4 children and lives in Harrogate.

-Kieran Gibson joined the University of York in 2007, as a Reader, before being appointed to a Chair in Plasma Physics in the York Plasma Institute in 2013, and from 2017 has been Head of Department in the Department of Physics at York.
+Kieran Gibson joined the University of York in 2007, as a Reader, before being appointed to a Chair in Plasma Physics in the York Plasma Institute in 2013, and from 2017 has been Head of School in the School of Physics, Engineering and Technology.

 He graduated with an undergraduate degree from Imperial College, London, followed by a PhD at the University of Manchester.
 He began his academic career at UMIST, and subsequently the University of Manchester, as a lecturer in 1993.

 His research is focused on the development of fusion energy – the energy source that powers the sun and the stars - and specialises in magnetically-confined fusion plasma research, seeking to provide environmentally sustainable sources of energy for the future.
 His expertise spans the development of plasma measurement systems, plasma stability, as well as studies of the handling of heat and particle exhaust at the edge of fusion devices – a critical issue for future fusion reactors which involves both plasma physics and materials science.